dodohee/Widgetoko/README.md

 yarn build
 ```

 Installers can be created for Mac, Windows, and Linux.
-The installer creating process should take no more than a few minutes, but needs to be run on each platform you support.
+The installer creation process should take no more than a few minutes, but needs to be run on each platform you support.
 If you want an .exe for Windows, run the command on a Windows machine.
 Need a Mac installer? run the command on a Mac.

 The installer files, such as .exe (Win) and .dmg (Mac), will be added to the **/dist/installers/** folder and those files can be deployed to your users.